ajhb/stp/README.md

    by option -b.

  * -b used to specify the path of a python file where all the information regarding the setup of the equipment used for testing is found.
+   This is the test setup configuration file.
+It is a python file where all the information regarding the setup of the equipment used for testing is found.
     For each equipment there should be a new EquipmentInfo object instantiated that provides the information.
 The EquipmentInfo take two parameter as input:
-        -- the first paramters is the board name used to identify which setup information should be used for testing, by matching the -p command line parameter -- the second parameter is an id used to differentiate two or more boards of the same type.
+            -- the first paramters is the board name used to identify which setup information should be used for testing, by matching the -p command line parameter
+            -- the second parameter is an id used to differentiate two or more boards of the same type.
 Currently this feature is not implemented but it is there for future use.
+            -- the following properties can be set for each entry:
+                * serial_params : A dictionary containing serial connectivity information for the equipment.
+Should comply with:
+                                            {'port':<serial/tty port>,'baudrate' = <bps rate>, 'bytesize' = <data bits>, 'parity':<N,O, or E>, 'stopbits':<1,1.5,2>
+                                            [, 'timeout':<None or # of sec>] [, 'xonxoff':<0 or 1>] [, 'rtscts':<0 or 1>]}
+                * power_port: A dictionary containing information related to the power switch/relay connection of the board.
+Should comply with:
+                                        {<handle of EquipmentInfo entry related to power switch/relay>:<power port used by the board on the switch/relay>}
+                * driver_class_name: A string containing the name of the driver to control the equipment if any.
+                * init_info: A dictionary containing any information required to initilize the driver specified in driver_class_name.
     During a test a board is selected by matching the parameter passed as -p in the command line with the board name passed to EquipmentInfo.
-    Currently, only board serial connection information is supported in the framework.
     This option defaults to <stp folder>/bench.py

  * -f used to specify a comma separated list of areas to test.